This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Can the peels be left on the sweet potatoes for this casserole?

 Yes, I love to leave peels on.
-This is a personal preference and will not affect the casserole or flavor, it will impact the texture.
+This is a personal preference and will not affect the casserole or flavor; it will impact the texture.

 Yes, this casserole can be assembled the day before and stored in the refrigerator.
-Before serving, bake as the recipe states adding 10-15 minutes for the cold temperature of the casserole.
+Before serving, bake as the recipe states, adding 10-15 minutes for the cold temperature of the casserole.

 Is this recipe overly sweet?

 This is a sweet-style casserole, not as sweet as marshmallow-topped casseroles.
-To reduce the sweetness, brown sugar can be omitted using only maple syrup.
+To reduce the sweetness, brown sugar can be omitted, using only maple syrup.

 Spoon holding scoop of sweet potato casserole with pecan streusel topping on top with rest of casserole in white baking dish below.

 I hope you make this recipe and put some food on your table.
-Leave a comment and share a star rating so you let others know how much you love this recipe.
-This helps show others that this is a recipe they too can make, enjoy, and love!
+Leave a comment and share a star rating so you can let others know how much you love this recipe.
+This helps show others that this is a recipe they, too, can make, enjoy, and love!

 Easy Sweet Potato Casserole

-5 from 18 votes
+4.97 from 32 votes

 Sweet potato casserole is a classic recipe when it comes to Thanksgiving.
 With chunks of big sweet potato, a pecan streusel topping, and a quick caramel sauce, it’s a combination of both sweet and savory.
 Even for those who don’t love the traditional casserole, this will be a winner!

-Prep Time 30 minutes
+Prep: 30 minutes

-Cook Time 1 hour 20 minutes
+Cook: 1 hour 20 minutes

-Total Time 1 hour 50 minutes
+Total: 1 hour 50 minutes

-Servings 12 servings
+Servings: 12 servings

 Ingredients